-Xi Jinping calls for mutual recognition of Covid-19 vaccine - ExBulletin
+Xi Jinping calls for mutual recognition of COVID-19 vaccine - ExBulletin

 Politics

-Chinese President Xi Jinping on Saturday called for mutual recognition of Covid-19 vaccines based on the World Health Organization’s emergency use list, according to a transcript of his remarks released by the Xinhua official news agency.
+BEIJING, Oct.30 (Reuters) – Chinese President Xi Jinping on Saturday called for mutual recognition of COVID-19 vaccines based on the World Health Organization’s emergency use list, according to a transcript of his remarks published by the state-run Xinhua News Agency.

-Addressing the Group of 20 Leaders’ Summit in Rome via video link, Xi said China has supplied more than 1.6 billion Covid snapshots to the world and is working with 16 countries to cooperate on manufacturing doses.
+Addressing the Group of 20 Leaders’ Summit in Rome via video link, Xi said China has supplied more than 1.6 billion COVID vaccines to the world and is working with 16 countries to cooperate on manufacturing doses .

-Xi reiterated China’s support for the World Trade Organization’s (WTO) swift move to relinquish intellectual property rights to Covid-19 vaccines, and called for encouraging vaccine manufacturers to transfer technology to developing countries.
+Xi reiterated China’s support for the World Trade Organization’s (WTO) swift decision to relinquish intellectual property rights to COVID-19 vaccines, and called for encouraging vaccine manufacturers to transfer the technology to developing countries.

 Xi also called for policies to maintain global economic and financial stability, saying China will strengthen macroeconomic policy coordination and maintain policy continuity, stability and sustainability.